 Colleges have welfare provision in the form of tutors, nurses, counsellors and welfare, women’s and LGBT+ officers.
 Look at your college website to see what support is available at your college.

-At a university level, the student advice service (which includes the sabbatical officers) the counselling service and autonomous campaigns (such as The Women’s Campaign, The LGBT+ Campaign, CUSU international and The Disabled Students’ Campaign) can provide advice and support
+At a university level, the student advice service (which includes the sabbatical officers) the counselling service and the SU campaigns (such as The Women’s Campaign, The LGBT+ Campaign, Cambridge SU international and The Disabled Students’ Campaign) can provide advice and support.

 All statistics taken from the NHS website.